Lindsey Graham: Relationship with Donald Trump

 In July 2019, Graham said he did not think Trump was racist and that he did not think that Trump's statements that certain Democratic congresswomen should "go back and help fix the totally broken and crime infested places from which they came" were racist.
 Graham said, "I don't think a Somali refugee embracing Trump would be asked to go back.
 If you're racist, you want everybody to go back because they are black or Muslim."
 Earlier in August 2018, The Washington Post reported that Graham had said, "I have never heard him make a single racist statement.
 Not even close."

 On October 8, 2019, during an interview with Jonathan Swan of Axios, Graham condemned Trump's announcement of an intention to withdraw U.S. troops from northern Syria, saying that Trump was putting the nation and his presidency at risk, and that it was without the support of key national security advisers.
 Media focused on Graham's reversals and Trump's apparent lack of appreciation for his advice.

 In December 2019, as two articles of impeachment against Trump moved to a vote before the full House and referral to the Senate for trial, Graham said, "I am trying to give a pretty clear signal I have made up my mind.
 I'm not trying to pretend to be a fair juror here", adding, "this thing will come to the Senate, and it will die quickly, and I will do everything I can to make it die quickly."
 He also announced that he held "disdain for the accusations and the process.
 So I don't need any witnesses" for the Senate trial.
 In response, Democrats referenced statements Graham made during the 1998 impeachment of Bill Clinton, including his citation of Richard Nixon as proof that a president who ignored a subpoena should be impeached for taking "the power from Congress over the impeachment process away from Congress" and becoming "judge and jury" himself.

+In April 2024, Graham criticized Trump for not supporting a federal abortion ban.
+In reply, Trump expressed regret for endorsing Graham in his 2020 Senate campaign.

+In January 2025, Graham took issue with a series of Trump's first actions as president.
+Graham said it was "a mistake" for Trump to pardon criminal defendants who pleaded guilty to or were convicted of violent crimes during the January 6 attack on the Capitol, citing concerns about condoning violence and undermining support of law enforcement officers.
+Graham said Congress should "revisit" the scope of the presidential pardon power in light of the January 6 pardons and President Biden's pardons for his family members.
+Next, Graham disagreed with Trump's decision to remove the security detail provided to former National Security Advisor John Bolton and former Secretary of State Mike Pompeo.
+Last, Graham defended Trump's decision to fire 17 Inspectors General, but criticized Trump for "technically" violating the law by not giving Congress 30 days' notice of the firings.